Brooks Pharmacy: Sale to Revco and Jean Coutu

-During the late 1990s and early 2000s, Brooks Pharmacy was also seen as an innovator, being one of the first American chains to bring European derma care skin centers and consultation centers into its stores.

 Merger with Eckerd

 Shortly after the Osco acquisition, President Michel Coutu made a commitment to significantly increase the size of the chain by the year 2004.
 This expansion was accomplished in August 2004 with Coutu's acquisition of about 1,539 Eckerd Pharmacies as well as Eckerd's headquarters in Largo, Florida, from its then-parent company, J.C.
 Penney.
+Shortly after the acquisition, Brooks-Eckerd announced plans to build a $30 million headquarters in East Greenwich, Rhode Island.

 By 2005, Coutu had merged the operations of the Brooks and Eckerd chains together at Brooks headquarters in Warwick, Rhode Island, shuttering the former Eckerd headquarters in Florida.
 Between 2005 and 2006, Coutu ran into many difficulties integrating the Brooks and Eckerd chains together, and as a result, Coutu's Brooks and Eckerd outlets experienced a significant decline in market share.

 Acquisition by Rite Aid

-On August 23, 2006, The Wall Street Journal announced that Rite Aid would be buying the Eckerd and Brooks chains from Jean Coutu for US$3.4 billion.
+In August 2006, Rite Aid announced it would buy Jean Coutu's US division, consisting of the Eckerd and Brooks chains, for $2.55 billion.
 The acquisition included 1,854 stores, six distribution centers, and made Rite Aid the largest drugstore chain on the East Coast.
-The transaction was officially completed in June 2008.
-All Brooks and Eckerd locations were either rebranded as Rite Aid.
-To comply with FTC antitrust regulations, some Brooks/Eckerd locations within a mile of a Rite Aid store were sold to another pharmacy company, such as CVS/pharmacy or Walgreens, or were closed.
+In 2007, Rite Aid acquired 31 Brooks stores in Vermont.
+All Brooks and Eckerd locations were either rebranded as Rite Aid, sold, or closed, and it's proposed Rhode Island headquarters was abandoned.

+The Jean Coutu Group (PJC) USA, Inc. (the company retained this name despite its divestiture by PJC in 2007) remained an active in-name-only subsidiary of Rite Aid, along with Eckerd Corporation, as shown in the latter company's October 2023 Chapter 11 bankruptcy filings.

+On May 5, 2025, Rite Aid filed for Chapter 11 bankruptcy for the second time in 2 years, listing assets and liabilities between $1 billion and $10 billion.
+Rite Aid will sell all of its assets as part of its procedure, as it overcomes financial challenges such as debt, increased competition, and inflation, including Brooks Pharmacy.